Responsible position

-A responsible position is a post where the individual is expected to work without supervision or a higher authority, usually for a political purpose.
+A responsible position is a post where the individual is expected to work without supervision or a higher authority, usually for a political purpose or a civil service position.
+Whether a particular position is a responsible position or "least difficult" is not a dichotomy, but rather "relative" and a continuum.

 This is in contrast to a job or police/military post, where there is a superior officer to answer to and who holds the right to direct work.
 For example, a shop steward and a member of parliament are in responsible positions; the former is responsible to the workers, the latter to the electorate.

 Working in a responsible position may be unpaid, or if there is some compensation, it may not be considered a taxable salary.
 For example, the compensation of an MP is tax-free.

 The related term position of trust refers to any kind of position, whether supervisory or not.